flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 image('cell_mem.jpg', "(ref:xdrcaption)", float=TRUE)
 ```

 First of all, the type of memory fitted is called **Extreme Data Rate** (XDR).
-You may recognise XDR DRAM as the successor of the _jinxed_ **RDRAM** found in the [Nintendo 64](`r ref("nintendo-64")`) and the [Playstation 2](`r ref("playstation-2#a-recognisable-memory-choice")`).
+You may recognise XDR DRAM as the successor of the _jinxed_ **RDRAM** found in the [Nintendo 64](`r ref("nintendo-64")`) and the [PlayStation 2](`r ref("playstation-2#a-recognisable-memory-choice")`).
 But don't jump to conclusions just yet!

 Rambus, like any other company, improves upon their inventions.
 Their third revision (XDR) now operates at octa-rate (four times the rate of its adversary, DDR DRAM) `r cite("cpu-xdr")`.
 Latency doesn't pose an issue anymore, if we take a look at one of its manufacturers' data-sheets, XDR's latency is reported between 28 ns and 36 ns `r cite("cpu-k4y5016", "2")`, almost [10 times faster](`r ref("nintendo-64#memory-design")`) than the first-generation RDRAM chips.

 `r close_float_group(with_markdown = TRUE)`

-The first revision of the Playstation 3's motherboard contains four 64 MB chips, handled in pairs.
+The first revision of the PlayStation 3's motherboard contains four 64 MB chips, handled in pairs.
 XDR is connected to Cell using two 32-bit buses, one on each pair.
 So, whenever the PPU writes a word (64-bit data), it's split between two XDR chips.
 The latter are clocked at at 400 MHz `r cite("cpu-ram")`.

 (ref:xdrdiagramcaption) Cell's memory architecture diagram.